User Acceptance Testing (UAT) in Jira

 Validate that the software meets business requirements with stakeholder-driven testing

-- •Business users who are unfamiliar with test management tools and find technical interfaces intimidating, leading to low participation rates or superficial test execution that misses real issues.
+- •Business users find technical test management interfaces intimidating, leading to low participation

-- •Translating acceptance criteria into clear, executable test steps that a non-technical user can follow without needing a QA engineer sitting beside them to interpret what each step means.
+- •Translating acceptance criteria into clear test steps that non-technical users can follow independently

-- •Communicating UAT status to project management in a format that maps to business milestones rather than technical test metrics like pass rates and defect density.
+- •Communicating UAT status to project management in business terms, not test metrics

 How BesTest Helps